 Apart from noise, other causes of hearing problems in children include otitis media (infection of the middle ear), genetic disorders and certain diseases (such as meningitis).
 Around 12 in 10,000 children are born with a moderate or greater hearing loss in both ears, and at least another 20 in 10,000 will need aids for long-term hearing loss by the age of 17 years.

 If you have any doubt at all about your baby or child’s hearing, have them tested.
-The earlier that hearing loss is identified, the better for the child’s language, learning and overall development.
+The earlier hearing loss is identified, the better for the child’s language, learning and overall development.

 Causes of temporary hearing loss in children